Ariel Winter

 Ariel Winter Workman (born January 28, 1998) is an American actress.
 She gained her career breakthrough and stardom in the 2010s for playing the intelligent and nerdy Alex Dunphy in the ABC sitcom Modern Family (2009–2020), for which she and her several costars won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series four consecutive times from 2010 to 2013.

 Winter made her film debut in Kiss Kiss Bang Bang (2005) at the age of seven, followed by roles in the films Speed Racer (2008), The Chaperone (2011), Safelight (2015), and The Last Movie Star (2017).
 She also voiced roles in the animated films Horton Hears a Who!
-(2008), ParaNorman (2012), Mr. Peabody & Sherman (2014), and Smurfs: The Lost Village (2017); and voiced Carrie Kelley / Robin in the two part animated film Batman: The Dark Knight Returns (2012–2013).
+(2008), ParaNorman (2012), Mr. Peabody & Sherman (2014), and Smurfs: The Lost Village (2017); and voiced Carrie Kelley / Robin in the two-part animated film Batman: The Dark Knight Returns (2012–2013).

 Early life

 Ariel Winter Workman was born on January 28, 1998, in Fairfax, Virginia.
-She is the daughter of Chrisoula (née Batistas) and Glenn Workman.
+She is the daughter of Chrisoula and Glenn Workman.
 Through her mother, she is of Greek descent, and through her father, of German descent.
 She is the younger sister of actors Shanelle Workman and Jimmy Workman.

 Career

 Winter obtained her first entertainment industry job in a Cool Whip commercial advertisement in 2002 when she was four years old.
 She had her first television role in an episode of Listen Up, and followed it with appearances in a variety of television shows such as Freddie, Monk, Bones, and ER.
+She also lent her voice to characters in two animated films - Disney's Bambi II and Blue Sky's Ice Age: The Meltdown.

 She voiced the character of Gretchen in the animated Disney Channel series Phineas and Ferb before winning the regular role of Alex Dunphy in the ABC series Modern Family, which premiered in 2009 and ended in 2020.
 She has continued to work in TV animation, including providing the voice of Marina on Disney Junior's Jake and the Never Land Pirates.
-In 2012, Winter was cast as the voice of Sofia, the lead character in a then-new Disney animated franchise Sofia the First.
-The series premiered in January 2013 on Disney Junior.
+In 2012, Winter was cast as the voice of Sofia, the lead character in the Disney animated franchise Sofia the First.